18 Week Old Baby – Development, Milestones & Care

 - By this time, your little one’s teeth will start preparing themselves by taking their positions under the gums and erupt slowly.
 If your baby has early teething tendencies, there is a high probability that the front teeth of the bottom gum might already be starting to show themselves near the surface, just about to cut it.

-- By this time, his perception of space, depth, and coordination will have improved quite a lot.
-His judgement in going for objects and grabbing them will be met by a reduced number of failures.
-Being able to look at multiple objects and follow those with his eyes will start becoming a normal task for him.
+- His perception of space, depth, and coordination will greatly improve by this time.
+Fewer failures will meet his judgement in going for objects and grabbing them.
+Looking at multiple objects and following those with his eyes will start becoming a normal task for him.

-- His communication skills will develop a lot (as per his age though) more as he will try to imitate the sounds you make and establish contact with you.
+- His communication skills will develop a lot (as per his age, though) more as he will try to imitate the sounds you make and establish contact with you.
 This can escalate further as you repeat the sounds he makes but in a louder voice or a different tone.
 It acts as validation and encourages him to communicate more often.
 Using different objects to make sounds will also help in the same way.

 [Also Read: 4 Months Old Baby Milestones]

-Most mothers tend to start making their way to return back to work or at least take some time off to catch up with work-related activities from home.
-This might necessitate feeding your baby via a bottle especially if he has been purely feeding off your breast all this while.
+Most mothers tend to start making their way to return to work or at least take some time off to catch up with work-related activities from home.
+This might necessitate feeding your baby via a bottle, especially if he has been feeding off your breast all this while.
 Many babies accept the bottle quickly since the increased flow and convenience work in their favour.
 Other babies might want breastmilk and may not accept the bottle readily.